Doodlinka/FidoTask/README.md

 # FidoTask

-Fido's ennrance test - a parser for the NaUKMA schedules.
+Fido's entrance test - a parser for the NaUKMA schedules.

+## Development history

+I decided to export the inputs into .tsv and .txt, since these formats were the simplest and presumably the easiest to work with.
+TSV has more consistent formatting, so that's where I started, figuring out the file's structure on the way.
+After finishing .tsv parsing and output generating, I started adapting the code to the .txt.
+However, I ran into a problem: this format separates different cells with newlines, which were contained in the cells themselves.
+The crutches weren't enough to circumvent that, so I decided, a day before the deadline, to read from the .doc itself.
+Luckily, the inner structure was simple (though bloated), and I've parsed .xml before.
+With all the code for converting the schedule's data already written, getting the second half of the task to work didn't take long.
+In conclusion, this seems to work well, though I haven't tested it thoroughly and it can be improved.

-## Usage
+## Preprocessing required

-Requires Python 3.10+ (or 3.x, idk) to run.
+Install Python 3.10+ (or 3.x, idk) to run the script with.
-Input: a folder with .tsv and .txt files in it
+For any .xlsx file, open it in an Excel-like program, export it as a .tsv, and put it in the script's "input" folder.
+For any .doc file, open it in a Word-like program, save it as a .docx, unarchive it like a regular zip.
+Find the resulting folder, find "document.xml" in the "word" subfolder, and put the xml in the script's "input" folder.

+## Output

-Output: a .json with ALL of their data in this structure:
+A .json with ALL of the input files' data in this structure:

 - faculty
 - year